Latin Deponent Verbs & Semi-Deponent Verbs: The Ultimate Guide

 But proficīscor ends in -or, which is the first person singular passive ending.
 In the case of deponents, passive endings lead to active meanings.

-proficīscor = I set out / depart (ACTIVE meaning, PASSIVE ending)
+proficīscor = I set out, I depart (ACTIVE meaning, PASSIVE ending)

-This seems super weird at first, but I promise you get used to it with time.
+This seems super weird at first, but you will get used to it with time.

 Here is another example.
 The third person singular active personal ending is -t, while the third person singular passive personal ending is -tur.